sopdeshpande/sopdeshpande.github.io/_pages/about.md

 - **Jan 2024**: Honored to be chosen as one of the top four candidates at [UC Digital Futures](https://ucdigitalfutures.com/) to receive Graduate Research Fellowship

-- **June 2023**: [IIoT based framework for data communication and prediction using augmented reality for legacy machine artifacts](https://www.sciencedirect.com/science/article/pii/S2213846323001153) and [Smart monitoring and automated real-time visual inspection of a sealant applications (SMART-VIStA)]([https://asmedigitalcollection.asme.org/MSEC/proceedings/MSEC2024/88100/V001T01A001/1203142](https://www.sciencedirect.com/science/article/pii/S2213846323001761)).
+- **June 2023**: [IIoT based framework for data communication and prediction using augmented reality for legacy machine artifacts](https://www.sciencedirect.com/science/article/pii/S2213846323001153) and [Smart monitoring and automated real-time visual inspection of a sealant applications (SMART-VIStA)](https://www.sciencedirect.com/science/article/pii/S2213846323001761).
 SMART-VIStA project was an [MxD -Department of Army awarded grant](https://www.mxdusa.org/projects/visual-inspections-perfected-using-ai/) and collaboration with Siemens Technology and Boeing.
-Two invention disclosures on object localization approved at UC.

 - **April 2022**: White paper accepted at Siemens Realize Live, 2022